Cortes205/Distance-Around-the-World/README.md

 Current Goals:

-* Place a waypoint on the user's searched place (either through jxmapviewer or images with swing)
+* Measure the real distance between two places on the map, then subtract it from the full distance around the Earth (Linear Algebra will play a role in this)
+* Make the display of saving places prettier
+* Make a remove button after adding a place
+* Fix bug that deletes saved locations after too many searches
 * Fix or compromise for slow loading times when searching on the map
 * Autofill feature for user input
-* Allow the user to choose two places on the map
-* When choosing each place, save data on longitude and latitude
-* Measure the real distance between two places on the map, then subtract it from the full distance around the Earth (Linear Algebra will play a role in this)

 ## Setup